prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ConfigSecret is the name of a Kubernetes Secret in the same namespace as the
+<p>configSecret is the name of a Kubernetes Secret in the same namespace as the
 Alertmanager object, which contains the configuration for this Alertmanager instance.
 If empty, it defaults to <code>alertmanager-&lt;alertmanager-name&gt;</code>.</p>
 <p>The Alertmanager configuration should be available under the